Compactness for small cardinals in mathematics: principles, consequences, and limitations: Preservation of compactness

 \emph{Example 1 (absolute preservation): Both $\SH$ and $\WP$ are independent from $\ZFCc$.} One direction follows from the fact that $\ISPii + \FRP$ and also $\SH$ and $\WP$ are consequences of $\MM$.
 The converse direction follows by considering a Cohen extension over any model of $\MM$ and using the fact that both compactness principles are preserved by Cohen forcing (see Section \ref{sec:abs}, items (\ref{a:FRP}) and (\ref{a:1})):

-\begin{itemize} \item A single Cohen real is enough to falsify $\SH$ by Shelah's result that it adds an $\omega_1$-Suslin tree. \item Any number of Cohen reals of cofinality at least $\omega_2$ falsifies $\WP$ by a theorem of Bergfalk et al.\ \cite{bergfalk2024whiteheadsproblemcondensedmathematics}:
+\begin{itemize} \item A single Cohen real is enough to falsify $\SH$ by Shelah's result that it adds an $\omega_1$-Suslin tree. \item Any number of Cohen reals of uncountable cofinality falsifies $\WP$ by a theorem of Bergfalk et al.\ \cite{bergfalk2024whiteheadsproblemcondensedmathematics}:

 \begin{theorem}[\cite{bergfalk2024whiteheadsproblemcondensedmathematics}] Suppose $A$ is a non-free abelian group of size $\omega_1$.
 Then in $V[\Add(\omega,\omega_1)]$, $A$ is not Whitehead.
 Moreover, if $\P$ is a ccc forcing in $V$, then $A$ stays non-Whitehead in $V[\Add(\omega,\omega_1) \x \P]$. \end{theorem} \end{itemize}